-As part of its “Bioethics Forum” series, the German Ethics Council will address the ethical challenges that can arise in the health care system as a result of such fashionable trends, focusing in particular on the following questions:
+As part of its “Bioethics Forum” series, the German Ethics Council addresses the ethical challenges that can arise in the health care system as a result of such fashionable trends, focusing in particular on the following questions:

 - Are phenomena and variants of normal life reinterpreted as diseases and new diseases freely invented?